 Fujifilm X-T1 vs X-T10

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T10 is notably smaller (16 percent) than the Fujifilm X-T1.
 Moreover, the X-T10 is markedly lighter (13 percent) than the X-T1.
 It is worth mentioning in this context that the X-T1 is splash and dust resistant, while the X-T10 does not feature any corresponding weather-sealing.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.
+In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
+Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.

-|Fujifilm X-T1»||129 mm||90 mm||47 mm||440 g||350||Y||Jan 2014||1,699||discont.||check|
+|Fujifilm X-T1»||129 mm||90 mm||47 mm||440 g||350||Y||Jan 2014||1,299||-||Fujifilm X-T1|

-|Fujifilm X-T10«||118 mm||83 mm||41 mm||381 g||350||n||May 2015||799||discont.||check|
+|Fujifilm X-T10«||118 mm||83 mm||41 mm||381 g||350||n||May 2015||799||-||Fujifilm X-T10|

-The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Both cameras under consideration feature an APS-C sensor and have a format factor (sometimes also referred to as "crop factor") of 1.5.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.